 In presenting the study Mobility in the Mexican Internet User, he pointed out that security was the most important reason, with 57 percent, followed by convenience, with 56 percent and comfort, with 54 percent, while only 23 percent of users consider it to be cheaper.

-Among those who do not use these services, the preference for using their own vehicle predominates, with 48 percent, followed by distrust, with 23 percent and only one in 10 users has reservations about the price and methods of payment.
+Among those who do not use these services, the preference for using their vehicle predominates, with 48 percent, followed by distrust, with 23 percent and only one in 10 users have reservations about the price and methods of payment.